JerryI/web-components-mdx/README.md

 ## Overview

-This project demonstrates a blog application built with Next.js and MDX where blog posts are generated from WLJS (Wolfram Language Jupyter) Notebooks.
+This project demonstrates a blog application built with Next.js and MDX where blog posts are generated from [WLJS Notebooks](https://wljs.io).
 Each notebook is exported to MDX format with associated assets (kernel files, notebooks, attachments) that are served alongside the blog post content.

 ## Features